 The project plans to encourage historical and cultural tourism to the area and educate these visitors about the people who lived in this area of the Blue Ridge Mountains before the park.

-This monument will be a standing tribute to the sacrifices of the 135 family names of Page County landowners and/or residents who once lived or owned land up on the mountains of Page County that are now within the Shenandoah National Park boundary.
+This monument is a standing tribute to the sacrifices of the 135 family names of Page County landowners and/or residents who once lived or owned land up on the mountains of Page County that are now within the Shenandoah National Park boundary.
 Did you know that there is more Page County land in Shenandoah National Park than any other county?

 Photos are not to be reproduced without the permission of the owner.